We have new data! We’ve updated our report with Q1 and Q2 2019.

 So what does our data tell us?

-First of all, we don’t know what level of personalization our users implemented in their email campaigns.
+First of all, we don’t know what level of personalization our customers implemented in their email campaigns.

-It could just as well be that 99% of them used a basic level of personalization, like greeting the subscribers by their first name.
+It could just as well be that 99% of them used basic personalization like using their contacts’ first name in the opening line.

 On top of that, it might be that we’re not seeing all of the “personalized” email campaigns that our customers are sending.